RobinTail/allowed-dependencies/README.md

   default: []

 ignore:
-  description: List of patterns to ignore
+  description: List of patterns to ignore in the import statements
   type: string[]
   default:
     - "^\\." # relative paths